As a Gmail administrator, you can set up a third-party archiving solution to archive Gmail journal messages. This solution can be useful to:

 How integration works

-To integrate Gmail with a third-party archiving solution, you specify an email address where journal messages are forwarded.
+To integrate Gmail with a third-party archiving solution, specify an email address where journal messages are forwarded.
 If you specify more than one email address, journal messages are sent to all email addresses.

-Set up a third-party archiving solution
+Set up a 3rd-party archiving solution

 - (Optional) On the left, select the organization.